bogzbonny/yeehaw/README.md

 you apprised of some upcoming changes.
-If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, I'll try'n help out anyone who needs a hand fixing things broken by upcoming refactors.
+If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, I'll try'n help out anyone who needs a hand fixing things broken by upcoming refactors / update a breaking changes doc with upgrade instructions.

 - There ain't much testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands.
-- Widget trait is being refactored out and fully covered by the Element trait (with only a couple minor modifications) thus the Widget trait is being removed
-  - Widget builders will be integrated in at this point, suffice it to say there will be a breaking refactor for widgets, for instance the way that labels and scrollbars are tacked onto the textbox widget will be replaced.
-All elements will be grouped together in a ParentPane.
-  - so basically if you're going to use the existing Widgets, ideally just use them as elements (they all also fulfill the Element trait currently)
 - Taffy is going to be integrated in.
 It shouldn't change the existing location mechanisms just build on top of them.
-- Window minimization is blocking on the Taffy integration such that the minimized windows can follow a nice grid pattern.
+- Proper window minimization behaviour is blocking on the Taffy integration such that the minimized windows can follow a nice grid pattern.
 Currently minimization works, however multiple minimized windows will stack on each other in the same location.
 - The $EDITOR text editor element - aka the element where you could use any editor like neovim/vim/emacs(I think?) currently doesn't provide good support for users who HAVEN'T set their $EDITOR env variable.
-This will be fixed at some point shortly after the widget refactor.
+This will be fixed at some point soon.
+- gradients on angles are not fully stable, the goal is to have the gradient actually reflect a visual angle taking into account the width and the height of each cell.
+Currently the angles work under an assumption of equal cell width and height, sometimes it produces funny/unexpected results for a gradient which has is supposed to just be at a 45-degree angle and occur only once across the whole target area (DynVal::ful()).
+Gradients on angles which are repetitive (DynVal::fixed), or gradients on right-angles (0, 90, 180, 270 degrees) are considerably more stable.

 ## Tribute